dentarg/auth0-blog/_posts/2017-10-30-spring-5-embedded-tomcat-8-gradle-tutorial.markdown

 }
 ```

-Create `com.auth0.samples.model` package and add a `Product` class to it:
+After that, let's create a new package called `model` inside the `com.auth0.samples` package and add a class called `Product` to it:

 ```java
 package com.auth0.samples.model;